 Neutral Safety Switches Used in 1963 and 1964

-There is one neutral safety switch for 1963 and four for 1964.
+There were two neutral safety switches for 1963 and four for 1964.

 Here is the breakdown by year: